|University and Faculty:||University of Sydney

 |Campus Location:||Camden campus (65 km south-west of Sydney) and Camperdown/Darlington campus (main campus)|

-The University's Faculty of Veterinary Science maintains teaching hospitals at Sydney and Camden, where students and veterinarians work together in a clinical teaching and learning environment.
-Referral and primary accession cases are seen at both sites, and the University Veterinary Teaching Hospital at Camden also provides veterinary services to farms in the region.
+Clinical contact commences during first semester of the DVM and continues throughout the course, culminating in the final year capstone experience.
+The Sydney Faculty of Veterinary Science maintains teaching hospitals at Sydney and Camden, where students and veterinarians work together in a clinical teaching and learning environment.
+Referral and primary accession cases are seen at both sites, and the university Veterinary Teaching Hospital at Camden also provides veterinary services to farms in the region.
 A wide range of companion animals, farm animals, racing animals, exotic and native species are seen.

-Sydney's Veterinary Science program is recognized internationally by the Royal College of Veterinary Surgeons (UK) and is accredited by the American Veterinary Medical Association (AVMA).
+Sydney's veterinary medicine program is recognized internationally by the Royal College of Veterinary Surgeons (UK) and is accredited by the American Veterinary Medical Association (AVMA).

 Visiting specialists complement faculty specialists in most disciplines in providing an excellent learning environment for veterinary students.
 Knowledge of medicine, surgery, anaesthesia, radiology, clinical pathology and production animal issues are developed with small group teaching.

 Returning to Canada to PracticeThe new DVM program is accredited by the American Veterinary Medical Association (AVMA).
 Students graduating from an AVMA accredited School have their degree recognized in North America and are entitled to sit the NAVLE.

 The Faculty of Veterinary holds and maintains continuous accreditation through the transition to a new veterinary program.
 Graduates of accredited programs are immediately eligible for registration with the Veterinary Surgeons' Board in each state and territory in Australia.

 For more information about returning to Canada after completing an Australian veterinary program, please contact OzTREKK.